microsoft/Quantum/samples/azure-quantum/chemistry/README.md

 # Simple molecular energy estimation with the Azure Quantum service

-This sample demonstrates how to use Q#, Python and the Azure Quantum service together to estimate the ground state of a molecule.
+This sample demonstrates how to use Q#, Python and the Azure Quantum service together to estimate the ground state of a molecule, implemented as two Jupyter notebooks.

-This sample is implemented as a set of Jupyter notebooks with inline markdown comments.

 ## Running the sample